 The Epic Fails

-- WWE's Divas for approximately a decade following the retirement of Trish Stratus and Lita did much to damage the reputation of women's wrestling, and their time in the ring was often viewed as a "bathroom break".
+- WWE's Divas for approximately a decade following the retirement of Trish Stratus and Lita did much to damage the reputation of women's wrestling, with many women not even being considered for television until they got cosmetic surgeries and their time in the ring was often viewed as a "bathroom break".
 Even after the women of WWE NXT were called up to the main roster, it took time and effort to get them over.
 The turning point came at Wrestlemania 32 in 2016, with the retirement of the Divas title to be replaced by the new women's title, contested by Charlotte, Becky Lynch and Sasha Banks in what was arguably the match of the night.